nowitsabby/dark-rpg-nextjs/assets/srd/fear.md

 ### Very Bad Things

-Fear tests in non\-combat situations are very much the GM’s call as to when and where they occur, and should not be considered automatic\.
+Fear tests in non\-combat situations are very much the GM's call as to when and where they occur, and should not be considered automatic\.
 They can be best used to bring home the horrific nature of a scene\.
-The following are some guidelines for setting degrees of Fear outside of combat, and examples of situations that would cause a Fear test other than those triggered by an enemy’s Fear trait:
+The following are some guidelines for setting degrees of Fear outside of combat, and examples of situations that would cause a Fear test other than those triggered by an enemy's Fear trait:

 - __Fear \(1\) Disturbing__: Viewing the scene of a gruesome murder, or seeing minor unknown supernatural or psychic phenomena—strange lights, spectral voices, weeping statues, and other unnatural occurrences\.
 - __Fear \(2\) Frightening__: Meeting someone known to be dead, being buried alive, or encountering major supernatural phenomena—the skies raining blood, paintings coming to life, or flesh bursting into flame\.